skellis46/finger-pointing-moon/case-for-support.md

 ### Why is it important that the research questions are explored?

 Practice-research is not a singular method but rather an overarching approach for working with creative practices in scholarly contexts.
 The approach has four key characteristics: i) it is first-person, and involves self-critical reflection, or _mesearch_;[@rees_self-reflective_2019] ii) it involves repetition through artistic practice;[@blythe_framework_2016] iii) it has a contested relationship to language and dissemination; and iv) it involves experiences that are ambiguous and/or hidden.
 These characteristics produce "fuzzy"[@borgdorff_conflict_2012 p.181] epistemic possibilities.
-Consequently, artist-scholars have an open secret: we usually conceive our research findings _a priori_ and/or present them _a posteriori_ as reflective spaces[@jeremy_bubb_missing_2020] using vague and hopeful.[^3examples]
+Consequently, artist-scholars have an open secret: we usually conceive our research findings _a priori_ and/or present them _a posteriori_ as reflective spaces[@jeremy_bubb_missing_2020] using vague and hopeful language.[^3examples]

 The four characteristics outlined above are uniquely amplified for artist-scholars working with body-based practices.
 By _body-based_ I mean practices like choreography and somatics predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
 What is unique for body-based practices in relation to the key characteristics of practice-research described above is that: they have a particularly complex and often fraught relationship with language;[@bauer_no_2019] the experiential nuances are not seen, but _felt_;[@ellis_corporeal_2020] the practices intersect with contested issues of embodiment and tacit awareness;[@sheets-johnstone_primacy_2011; @kampe_body-soma-self_2019] and they further complicate problems to do with disappearance, ephemerality and documentation.[@ellis_indelible_2005; @ledger_question_2011]

-The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to attempt to apprehend the changes and differences made possible through research-focused artistic practices; ii) body-based practices provide a vital methodological lens through which to investigate the epistemic complexity of practice-research.
+The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to attempt to apprehend the changes and differences made possible through research-focused artistic practices; ii) body-based practices provide a precise methodological lens through which to investigate the epistemic complexity of practice-research.

-The three research questions form the spine of the project's focus for practice-research to adopt a more lucid relationship with its own epistemic possibilities, limitations and failings.
-The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[^fetish] representational proxies are assumed to stand in for "epistemic things",[@rheinberger_toward_1997] outcomes are rarely explicitly made in dialogue with overlapping practices,[^theory] and there are no limits to unfalsifiable[^popper] claims to understanding and no limits to the vagueness of these claims.
+The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and empirical relationship with its own epistemic possibilities, limitations and failings.
+The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[^fetish] representational proxies are assumed to stand in for what science historian
+Hans-Jörg Rheinberger calls "epistemic things",[@rheinberger_toward_1997] outcomes are rarely explicitly made in dialogue with overlapping practices,[^theory] and there are no limits to unfalsifiable[^popper] claims to understanding and no limits to the vagueness of these claims.

 In short, if _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018] -- then it is broken as an approach to generating understanding.
 I have developed the research questions -- _proxies_, _limits_ and _hyper-specificity_ -- to examine and clarify an epistemology of  practice-research.
 Without epistemic edges, we diminish practice-research's value as an approach to recognising changes in understanding afforded by the complex experiences of human artistic endeavour.